CAM603/Python-JavaScript-CS-Masterclass/SinglyLL/README.md

 -   store the current head property in a variable
 -   set the head property to be the current head's next property
 -   decrement length
+-   if the length is now 0, set tail to null or None
 -   return the value of the node removed

 ### Unshift